-Breathlessness is a symptom, and there are many possible underlying causes.
+Breathlessness is a symptom.
+There are many possible underlying causes.
 But the main causes are:

 There are other reasons too.

-If you get breathless every day, you might be diagnosed with one of these causes.
+If you get breathless on a regular basis, you might have been diagnosed with one of these causes.
 Often there’s more than one.
 And others can develop over time.
 If you notice changes in your breathing, tell your doctor.
-Conditions that cause long-term breathlessness can often be treated but some cannot be fully reversed.
+Conditions that cause long-term breathlessness can often be treated to some extent, but some cannot be fully reversed.
 It’s important to learn how to manage long-term breathlessness, so that you can live as well as possible with it.

-Lung conditions cause breathlessness in different ways.
+Lung conditions cause breathlessness for many reasons.
 Some conditions cause the airways to become inflamed and narrowed, or fill the airways with phlegm, so it’s harder for air to move in and out of the lungs.
 Others make the lungs stiff and less elastic so it’s harder for them to expand and fill with air.

 Lung conditions that cause long-term (chronic) breathlessness include: